-This guest post is published as part of our blog series related to the American Studies Association annual meeting November 7-10 in Honolulu. #2019ASA
+This guest post is published as part of our blog series for the annual meeting of the American Historical Association, January 4-6 in New York. #AHA20

 By Genevieve Carpio, author of Collisions at the Crossroads: How Place and Mobility Make Race